Talal convicted for contempt

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A three-member bench of the apex court, headed by Justice Gulzar Ahmed and comprising Justice Sardar Tariq Masood and Justice Faisal Arab, announced a reserved verdict in suo motu contempt proceedings initiated against Talal Chaudhry on account of derogatory and contemptuous speeches at public gatherings against the apex court, telecast by different TV channels.
+A three-member bench of the apex court headed by Justice Gulzar Ahmed and comprising Justice Sardar Tariq Masood and Justice Faisal Arab announced a reserved verdict in a suo motu contempt proceedings initiated against Talal Chaudhry on account of derogatory and contemptuous speeches at public gathering against apex court, telecast by different TV channels.

-The court convicted and sentenced Talal Chaudhry under sections 3 & 5 of the Ordinance, 2003 and punished him with imprisonment till the rising of the court and with fine of Rs100,000.
+The court convicted and sentenced Talal Chaudhry under Sections 3 & 5 of the Ordinance, 2003 and punished him with imprisonment till the rising of the court with fine of Rs100,000.

 Legal experts are of the view that after the verdict of the apex court, legal observers believe that Chaudhry stands disqualified from contesting elections for five years under Article 63(1)(g) of the Constitution.